treatmesubj/Thesaurus_Rex/README.md

 # Thesaurus Rex
-It's a command-line thesaurus tool that uses thesaurus.com's HTML to determine a word's homonyms and present their synonyms via HTTP requests, CSS selectors, regular expressions, and JSON.
-(It's also a dictionary that uses merriam-webster.com)
+It's a command-line thesaurus tool that fetches a word's homonyms, synonyms, and antonyms from https://www.thesaurus.com/ via HTTP requests, CSS selectors, regular expressions, and JSON.
+It's also a dictionary that uses https://www.merriam-webster.com/

 ### Usage

 `thesr.py <word|hyphenated-phrase> [-d | --define | -a | --antonyms | -v | --verbose]`

-If you call `thesr` without a word argument, it'll use a random word from Webster's recent words of the day
+If you call `thesr` without a word argument, it'll fetch a random word from Webster's recent words of the day

 Common English phrases can be defined and return synonyms as well.
 Pass the hyphenated phrase as an argument to thesr like so: `thesr tongue-and-cheek -d` or `thesr dime-a-dozen`.
 Webster seems to have sufficient documentation for common idioms and phrases while thesaurus.com does too, but to a lesser extent.